mendhak/eleventy-satisfactory/README.md

 - Add link rel sitemap link to sitemap.xml
 - robots.txt, also with `Sitemap: https://code.mendhak.com/sitemap.xml`
+- Can the simplelightbox code be moved to a Nunjucks template
+- Can the cssmin shortcode adjust the inline url() paths?

 Pending some posts on:
 How to set the date of a post,